 The monastery is under continuous conservation campaign since 1995.
 The Crucifixion scene was restored completely in 2019.

 The European Heritage Training Course will provide the opportunity for the participants to learn about Roman and medieval techniques of lime application and connected practices.
 This will include traditional techniques in the production and preparing of limestone, lime putty and lime plasters as well as fresco techniques.

 Participants will have an opportunity to water, prepare and mix their own plasters and paint a fresco painting in a traditional way.

 The Training Course will be guided by conservators-restorers with long experience in the use and development of traditional plasters.
 An accumulated knowledge of the professionals about the techniques will be shared, discussed and transmitted.

 With its remarkable fresco painting, Studenica monastery is a perfect spot to study and research ancient and medieval lime techniques and wall painting technologies.
 A dense program composed of practical work and educational input activities will fill up the days with a lot of learning in the setting of this marvelous monastery.

 The old St. Sava Hermitage, a steep hill beehive medieval structure, also dating from 12th century, will be visited during the weekend as part of the educational program to provide more background knowledge on the medieval history of the Balkan region and the historical uses of plaster and frescoes in the period.

-The Training Course is organised by the Center for Cultural Heritage, in partnership with European Heritage Volunteers.
+The Training Course will take place from August, 29th, till September, 11th, 2021 and is organised by the Center for Cultural Heritage, in partnership with European Heritage Volunteers.